svenwillger/GettingandCleaningData/Code_Book.md

     tBodyGyroMean
     tBodyGyroJerkMean

-Other estimates have been removed for the purpose of this excercise.
+All other estimates have been removed for the purpose of this excercise.

 Note: features are normalized and bounded within [-1,1].